 At the very least, Bastian Schweinsteiger wasn’t alone, and we don’t just mean that Ivica Olic also missed in the Champions League final shootout or that Philipp Lahm ran over to comfort him.
 The apparently unprecedented sight of a German desolately lamenting a high-profile penalty miss is actually not that new.

 It seems a remarkable record but, in truth, simple physics should have rendered it a routine record because, unless a six-foot-plus goalkeeper is standing right beside the post, the top corners of any goal are unreachable.
-Even someone leaping around his line like Petr Cech can, at best, reach only 72% of the area he’s trying to protect.
+At best, even someone leaping around his line (like Petr Cech) can reach only 72 percent of the area he’s trying to protect.

 As such, there are clear targets players should be trying to hit to eliminate the variable of the goalkeeper altogether.
-And, with proper, rigorous practice - while also actually observing and perfecting technique - there is no reason that they can’t mechanically train themselves to hit these corners repeatedly.
+And, with proper, rigorous practice -- while also actually observing and perfecting technique -- there is no reason that they can’t mechanically train themselves to hit these corners repeatedly.
 After all, the very dimensions are much more forgiving than free throws in basketball or putting in golf.
-Gary Player’s maxim - “The more I practise, the luckier I get” - stands even truer.
+Gary Player’s maxim -- “The more I practice, the luckier I get” -- stands even truer.

 The wonder, of course, is why all teams don’t follow this approach, but is it really that surprising?
-Football, after all, is a notoriously anti-academic game.
+Football is a notoriously anti-academic game.

-In football, untested truisms seem to become outright fact a little too easily: most notoriously, that “you can’t practise penalties”, that “you can never recreate the pressure”.
-But let’s flip that on its head.
-In a pressure situation, who is the likelier to succeed: the player who is maybe taking his first proper penalty in two months... or the player who has been mechanically honing his technique?
+In football, untested truisms seem to become outright fact a little too easily: most infamously, that “you can’t practice penalties;" that “you can never recreate the pressure."
+But let’s flip that concept on its head.
+In a pressure situation, who is the likelier to succeed: the player who is maybe taking his first proper penalty in two months, or the player who has been mechanically honing his technique?

 Is it possible, however, that they forgot to incorporate one of the true positives of the past?
 Are we finally seeing a generation of German players who have not been inculcated into the old approach to shootouts?
 Recent events would suggest so.

-Even when you look at their last shootout - the 2006 quarter-final against Argentina - all of the kickers were brought up through the old system.
-And, if we have seen a change, then, in Euro 2012, shootouts may not necessarily be a lottery but they may be much more susceptible to issues like fatigue, fitness and, of course, mentality because, as it is, almost no country prepares properly.
+Even when you look at their last shootout -- the 2006 quarterfinal against Argentina -- all of the kickers were brought up through the old system.
+And, if we have seen a change, then, in Euro 2012, shootouts may not necessarily be a lottery, but rather much more susceptible to issues like fatigue, fitness and, of course, mentality because, as it is, almost no country prepares properly.